JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

     if analysis == 'meanOfMeans' :
         data = data.mean(dim = 'time')

-    # loop through remaining storms and concatinate their individual data together with data0.
+    # loop through remaining storms and concatenate their individual data together with data0.
     for storm in selStorms[1:] :

         # like before, find the selected storm's index value in allStorms